Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Three Levels of the Get Home Bag Backpack

-Level 1: Items that You can Use for the First 3 Hours
+Level 1: Items that You Can Use for the First 3 Hours

 If you can walk from the road to your home for three hours, then you will need these level 1 items such as: